BUY ONLINE AND SAVE UP TO 15%

 Many monuments usually closed to the public open their doors for the occasion.
 Hundreds of the city's most important monuments and tourist sites will be open free of charge during this exceptional weekend.
 Here are some examples:

-• The Arc de Triomphe will be open for free.
+• The Arc de Triomphe will be accessible for free.

-• Many churches will offer free and guided tours.
+• Many churches will offer self-guided and commented tours.

 • The Sorbonne.
 You can discover the history of this building.

-• The Louis Vuitton Foundation will be open to the public free of charge.
+• The City of Architecture and Heritage of Paris will be open to the public exceptionally.

-• Parisian theatres such as the Comédie Française will offer guided tours of parts of the building that are usually closed to the public.
+• Parisian theatres such as the Comédie Française will offer guided tours of parts of the building that are usually closed to the public, accessible however by registration.

-Discover Paris from another angle thanks to our Paris by Night tour.
+Discover Paris from another angle thanks to our Paris Discovery + Paris By Night tour.
 Take advantage of this unique experience to admire the City of Light shining with a thousand lights.